noodlemctwoodle/homeassistant/.github/wiki/guides/unraid/readme.md

     value_template: '{{((value | float) / 1000) | round(2) }}'
 ```

-Some of the sensor I have created can be found in my config [here](https://github.com/noodlemctwoodle/homeassistant/blob/master/configuration/sensors/monitoring/unraid/unraid.yaml) from Line 36 onwards.
+Some of the sensor I have created can be found in my config [here](https://github.com/noodlemctwoodle/homeassistant/blob/60178be33f0945e7d3ba9ca5afc58a201efae866/packages/ha-core/areas/cabinet/devices/unraid/unraid_monitoring.yaml#L36).

 ## Some of the sensors discovered to far...